Yogabut/kopiku-web-apps/README.md

 ![Demo GIF](asset/mobile.png)

 📜 License
-MIT License — feel free to use, modify, and distribute with proper attribution.
+MIT License — feel free to use, modify, and distribute with proper attribution

 🙌 Credits
 Made with ❤️ by @yogabut